-This article explains the McClelland motivation theory, developed by David McClelland, in a practical way.
-After reading you will understand the basics of this powerful effectiveness tool.
+This article explains the McClelland Motivation Theory, developed by David McClelland, in a practical way.
+After reading you will understand the basics of this powerful motivation theory.

 According to David McClelland, people have motivating drivers that are directly linked to need regardless of age, gender, culture or race.